Links on Android Authority may earn us a commission. Learn more.

 - FBI unlocks iPhones in a criminal case: The FBI has repeatedly criticized Apple for the company’s refusal to help the government organization unlock encrypted iPhones to help prosecute criminals.
 However, the FBI recently admitted it unlocked the iPhone of the perpetrator of a mass shooting at a Naval Air Station in Florida last December.
 It did this without Apple’s help.

-- Older shows might be coming to Apple TV Plus: In an effort to bolster its collection, Apple might start buying older television shows to bring them to its premium streaming service.
+- Newer shows might be coming to Apple TV Plus: In an effort to bolster its collection, Apple might start buying older television shows to bring them to its premium streaming service.
 Apple has so far avoided bringing any unoriginal content to Apple TV Plus, but it might need to in order to compete with Netflix, Disney Plus, etc.

 Thinking about making the switch?